marisarpo/horizons-week02/day1/1_landing_page/README.md

 mockups (a.k.a. "mocks", "wireframes") to show you the expected final product.

-For this project, we've provided you with a basic HTML outline and some empty CSS files.
+For this project, we've provided you with a basic HTML outline, some empty CSS files, and [specifications][specs].
 You'll begin by applying some of the CSS styles you learned in class this morning.
 Later you'll add more HTML and try some more sophisticated HTML and CSS techniques to add images and interactive elements to the page.

 ## A few important details